 In addition to making single investments into selected Funds, a Regular Savings Plan can be commenced (except for investment in Class I Shares for which no Regular Savings Plan is available), enabling accumulation of savings, benefiting from dollar-cost-averaging.
-(A separate brochure on the Franklin Templeton Regular Savings Plan is available on request.)
 The minimum monthly payment by bankers' order is USD100, or HKD1,000 if by autopay in Hong Kong dollars.
 Certain intermediaries may impose higher minimum dealing amounts.
 Investments made under the Regular Savings Plan should be paid by bankers' order or autopay payable on the first Business Day in Hong Kong of each month, and will be invested on the fourth Business Day in Hong Kong, following confirmation of receipt of cleared funds into the account of the funds.
 All interest earned on subscription monies is accrued for the benefit of the funds.
 All dividends will be reinvested into the client's account, and will not be paid in cash.
 No share certificates will be issued.